day8/re-frame-async-flow-fx/README.md

 6. There will need to be something that kicks off the whole flow.
 In the case above, presumably a `(dispatch [:do-connect-db])` is how it all starts.

-7. A word on Retries XXXX
+7. A word on Retries.
+XXXX

 ### The Flow Specification